-From what I was told that day, the shop was built in 1929.
-Most everything inside is original: from the floor and the marble on the walls, to the sinks and the old cash register, right down to the barber chairs that are still in use!
+Billy explained to us that the shop was built in 1929.
+He told us that almost everything inside is original: from the floor and the marble on the walls to the sinks and old cash register, right down to the barber chairs that are still in use today!

 Billy was full of stories about his dad, Andy, and Don Knotts.
-He spoke to each and every person that walked in his shop that day and took a picture of each customer (& their families).He even let the girls sit in the chair in the window and take a picture.
+He spoke to each and every person that walked in his shop that day.
+He even took a picture of each customer and their families.
 That night, he posted all of the pictures on the shop’s Facebook page.
 He told us that on busy days, he uploads nearly 200 pictures at time!

 Opie’s Candy Store

-Andy Griffith Museum
+The Mount Airy Andy Griffith Museum

-Mayberry Replica Courthouse
+Mayberry Courthouse Replica

-Instead of the museum, you might try the Mayberry Replica Courthouse.
-You can get inside Otis’s jail cell or sit behind Andy’s desk.
-The best part is that it’s completely FREE and you are able to touch and interact with everything!
 The kids loved sitting at the desk and playing with the old phone.
 [It’s important to note that everything you see is a replica of the sets made for the Andy Griffith Show, not the actual set where the show was filmed.]
-The court house is a small building and there were a lot of people going in and out.
-It didn’t have any air conditioning, so we didn’t stay long, but it’s a great photo op and worth the stop.

 Wally’s Service Station & Squad Car Tours